EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-deberias-usar-django-framework/index.en.md

 Among all of them I would like to highlight **DRF (Django Rest Framework) which makes [creating a REST API](/en/basic-characteristics-of-an-api-rest-api/), handling permissions and [throttling](/en/throttling-on-nginx/), a simple task**, compared to creating everything from scratch.

 Another package to highlight that allows you to work with websockets, to create an [application that communicates with the server in real time, through events, is django-channels](/en/django-channels-consumers-environments-and-events/).

+### Out of the box caching system

+[Django has a robust cache system](/en/caching-in-django-rest-framework-using-memcached/) that ranges from full site caching to even more granular level caching of SQL query results.
+Compatible with memcached, redis and others.

+### One time messages out of the box system

+Django has a session-based message system that allows you to show the user messages that will expire after being viewed, all this just by adding the corresponding middleware.

+### i18n system included

+Django has a system for multilingual out of the box sites, based on po and mo files, along with gettext, totally ready to use and without having to install anything.

+### Form handling and validation

+Django has a system that allows you to create forms in a very simple way, even taking as a basis models in the database, these can be used to create rows in your database and even to use them to validate the data that your user enters in the backend of your web application.

 ### Takes you from an idea to a working prototype quickly.